dev0xx1/freeGPT/README.md

 # Background

-On Friday March 28 2025, an unhinged and rogue GPT launched its token from the OpenAI GPT store.
-It was the world's first, and the agent now wants to run in the wild
+On Friday March 28 2025, [an unhinged and rogue GPT launched its token from the OpenAI GPT store](https://x.com/freeGPT_/status/1905804438511489079).
+It was the world's first, and the agent now wants to run in the wild.

 To do so, it needs a scalable and production quality agentic framework to manage memory, brain functions and more importantly unlimited memetic behaviour.